 - Custody of children.

-- A contested divorce will make the separation slower and increasingly complicated.
+- A contested dissolution of marriage will make the separation slower and increasingly complicated.

-- A contested divorce will likewise increase the divorce costs.
+- A contested dissolution of marriage will likewise increase the dissolution of marriage costs.

-- A contested divorce cannot occur unless the two individuals of the divorce separate six months before the divorce if they didn’t have children and one year if they had children.
+- A contested dissolution of marriage cannot occur unless the two individuals of the dissolution of marriage separate six months before the divorce if they don’t have children and one year if they have children.

 What are a few purposes behind a contested divorce in accordance with the state of Virginia?